Written by Hazel Secco, CFP®, CDFA®

 As a Disney senior leader or executive, your compensation goes well beyond a regular paycheck.
 Between equity, retirement plans, and other financial benefits, you have access to tools that can meaningfully support long-term wealth building.
 The opportunity can be significant, but only if you understand how these pieces fit together and how to use them intentionally.

 I know how hard it is to find the time or mental energy to dig into the fine print of a benefits package, especially when your days are already full.
-That’s why I put together a practical, guide that helps break down the benefits you’re likely receiving and shows you how they can support the life you’re working toward.
+That’s why I put together a practical guide that helps break down the benefits you’re likely receiving and shows you how they can support the life you’re working toward.

 #1: Disney’s Core Retirement Benefits: 401(k) and Deferred Compensation Plans

-For many senior leaders at Disney, two core retirement benefits form the foundation of your long-term financial plan:
+For many senior leaders at Disney, two core retirement benefits form the foundation of your long-term financial plan.

-- Disney’s Voluntary Non-Qualified Deferred Compensation Plan.
 If you’re an executive or highly compensated employee, you may be eligible to defer a portion of your salary and bonuses on a pre-tax basis.
 These contributions grow tax-deferred and are taxed when you take distributions later, potentially during lower-income years.

 Together, these plans help you save consistently, grow your money over time, and take advantage of potentially meaningful tax benefits.

-Here’s how to get more out of them:
+And here’s how to get more out of them:

-- Contribute at least enough to your 401(k) to receive the full company match every year.
+- Contribute at least enough to your Disney 401(k) to receive the full company match every year.
 That match is one of the most reliable returns available to you.

 - If cash flow allows, work toward the annual IRS contribution limit.
 For 2026, you can contribute up to $24,500, or $32,500 if you’re age 50 or older.